msalibian/STAT406/Lecture16/README.md

 Random Forests
 ==============

-Even though using a *bagged* ensemble of trees usually results in a more stable predictor / classifier, it can be improved further by constucting the members of the ensemble in a careful way.
+Even though using a *bagged* ensemble of trees usually results in a more stable predictor / classifier, a better ensemble can be improved by training each of its members in a careful way.
 The main idea is to try to reduce the (conditional) potential correlation among the predictions of the bagged trees, as discussed in class.
+Each of the bootstrap trees in the ensemble is grown using only a randomly selected set of features when partitioning each node.
+More specifically, at each node only a random subset of explanatory variables is considered to determine the optimal split.
+This randomly chosen features are selected independently at each node as the tree is being constructed.

 To train a Random Forest in `R` we use the funtion `randomForest` from the package with the same name.
 The syntax is the same as that of `rpart`, but the tuning parameters for each of the *trees* in the *forest* are different from `rpart`.
 Refer to the help page if you need to modify them.

 We load and prepare the admissions data as before: